 Here you have a few options:

-- For On-premise / SaaS users that want Meliora to just do the transformation, send the XML to Meliora and Meliora will deliver you an CSV that is ready to be imported in to testlab.
+- For On-premise / SaaS users that want Meliora to just do the transformation, send the XML to Meliora and Meliora will deliver you a CSV that is ready to be imported into Testlab.

 - For On-Premise users that want to do the transformation themselves, contact Meliora for details.
 Meliora will deliver you the tool along with instructions to do the transformation.

-The import itself is just a few click really:
+The import itself is just a few clicks really:

 - From Testlab menu choose Import -> Test cases

-- Try the import first with “dry run” option on.
-This will show errors / warnings should there be any.
-Here you will see if, for example, if you do not have a custom field in this project where you try to input data with the csv file.
+- Try the import first with a “dry run” option on.
+This will show errors/warnings should there be any.
+Here you will see if, for example, if you do not have a custom field in this project where you try to input data with the CSV file.

 - Refresh the test case tree and start using your Testlab.

 This document describes the basic setup of the migration process.
-As with all project more complicated than Hello World!, there will be unknown factors.
+As with all projects more complicated than Hello World!, there will be unknown factors.
 You might have in-house customization done to your TestLink or you might want to include data from completely another source.
 Fear Not!
-Meliora can work with migrations that does not follow the ordinary path.
-Just contact our great support and we will work trough the migration together!
+Meliora can work with migrations that do not follow the ordinary path.
+Just contact our great support and we will work through the migration together!